 No loans or guarantees were granted to the members of the Supervisory Board during the reporting period.
-There were also no loans or guarantees on 31 December 2018.
+There were also no loans or guarantees on 31 December 2019.

-B.1.6 ADEQUACY OF THE GOVERNANCE SYSTEM
+B.1.7 ADEQUACY OF THE GOVERNANCE SYSTEM

-The governance system of VIG Holding is well-defined and proportionate to the nature, scale and complexity of the Company.
+The governance system of VIG Holding is well-defined and proportionate to the nature, scale and complexity of the company.

 The responsibilities of the VIG Holding Managing Board are set down in the organisational plan for business areas and in the organisational charts.
 The duties and responsibilities in the individual departments of VIG Holding are also clearly specified.
 The organisational charts are available to all employees on the intranet.
 A well-defined process organisation ensures that all the VIG Holding employees are aware of the responsibilities and reporting lines (primarily to the higher level).
-Direct reporting lines from the department heads to the respective responsible members of the Managing Board ensure that the relevant information is taken into account in the management of the Company in an appropriate and timely manner.
+Direct reporting lines from the department heads to the respective responsible members of the Managing Board ensure that the relevant information is taken into account in the management of the company in an appropriate and timely manner.

 As part of the governance system, all legally required governance functions have been established in VIG Holding and conflicts of interest have been ruled out.
 Their duties and responsibilities are described in their respective guidelines and function descriptions.
-Making the governance functions directly subordinated to the Managing Board ensures they have an appropriate position in the Company.
-The governance functions also report periodically to the Managing Board and the Supervisory Board Audit Committee and all legally required policies have been established in VIG Holding.
+Making the governance functions directly subordinated to the Managing Board ensures they have an appropriate position in the company.
+The governance functions also report periodically to the Managing Board and the Supervisory Board Audit Committee.
+All of the legally required guidelines have also been established in VIG Holding.

 The VIG Holding internal control system is based on a Group-wide ICS policy and ensures that a control environment appropriate for its organisational structure and process organisation exists at all times.
+The function of the ICS is regularly audited by the internal audit department both separately and as part of other audits.

 The compliance function performs risk-based compliance audits of the governance processes that have been established in order to ensure compliance with legal requirements.
 The results of these audits are reported to the Managing Board together with any necessary measures to be taken.